What is Vendor Lock-In? 6 Tips to Avoid Getting Trapped

 The challenges of vendor lock-in

-If you’re a customer, vendor lock-in isn’t working in your favor, and there are a number of scenarios where it could negatively impact your business.
+If you’re a customer, vendor lock-in isn’t working in your favor.
+Plus, there are a number of scenarios where vendor lock-in could negatively impact your business.
 For example:

-- The vendor’s quality of service could decline, leaving you to foot the bill for offerings that don’t cut it.
+- the quality of service could decline, leaving you to foot the bill for offerings that don’t cut it

-- Knowing that you’re locked in, the vendor could suddenly implement a massive price increase.
+- the vendor could suddenly implement a massive price increase

-- The vendor might change their product offerings in a way that no longer fits your needs.
+- they might change their product offerings in a way that no longer fits your needs

-- The vendor could go out of business, leaving you stranded with incompatible and essentially non-transferable data.
+- they could go out of business, leaving you stranded with incompatible and essentially non-transferable data.

-- The vendor could stop offering support for their product or service, leaving the customer to their own devices if something breaks or goes wrong.
+- they could stop offering support for their product or service, leaving you to their own devices if something breaks or goes wrong

 While vendor lock-in isn’t new, it has become a more significant concern for many businesses in recent years.